tlsfuzzer/tlsfuzzer/CONTRIBUTING.md

   are good choices
 * Report ideas for
   [new test scripts](https://github.com/tomato42/tlsfuzzer/issues/new?template=New_test_script.md)
-  to verify TLS implementaions with
+  to verify TLS implementations with
 * Run static code analyses on tlsfuzzer, report issues they found
   * Integrate them into CI or development scripts
   * [yala](https://github.com/cemsbr/yala) may be a good place to start